 ✔ Law 44: Use the mirror effect when you are the upstart and you are trying to unsettle more powerful and more established players

 The “mirror effect” can be very powerful, but it has a limited scope.

-Because while it can infuriate, it also shows you are overly-invested into your opponent (rather than your own life and goals).
+Because, while it can infuriate, it also shows you are overly invested in your opponent (rather than your own life and goals).

-And over-investing into someone is the clear sign your opponent is holding sway over you.
+And over-investing in someone is a clear sign your opponent is holding sway over you.